 The Jijenge Kijana Fund is a youth livelihood pathway offering micro-credit, micro-saving and training enabling ITF members to engage in productive and stable livelihoods.
 This project aims to fund a business that leads to sustainable livelihood for the applicant.

-Have been active and accountable member with ITF for at least 12 months.
+1. Have been active and accountable member with ITF for at least 12 months.

-Write an application letter to Secretary General in a free format clearly highlighting the following:
+1. Write an application letter to Secretary General in a free format clearly highlighting the following:

-Venture background (what is it about, how old is it, how do you make income from it)
++ Venture background (what is it about? how old is it? how do you make income from it?).

-+ How will you refund ITF members contribution in your venture (How does your venture generate income)
++ How will you refund ITF members contribution through your venture (how does your venture generate income?).

-Please attach any supporting material such as media pieces, financial/operational report etc
+Please attach any supporting material such as media pieces, financial/operational report etc.

-Submit your application to the secretariat any time.
+2. Submit your application to the secretariat any time.

 All applications are reviewed during monthly volunteer staffs meeting at the secretariat who then forward the recommended applications to the board for approval therefore an

 The board will approve application depending on available funding.

-Once the application has been approved the secretariat will notify the applicant and draft approval letter summarizing the venture, needs and how the intervention will be refunded.
+3. Once the application has been approved the secretariat will notify the applicant and draft approval letter summarizing the venture, needs and how the intervention will be refunded.